 A free open access ebook is available upon publication.
 Learn more at www.luminosoa.org.

 Tens of thousands of Eritreans make perilous voyages across Africa and the Mediterranean Sea every year.
-Why do they face such an ordeal to reach European countries where long-term prospects are often dismal?
-The Big Gamble is a vivid ethnography about one of the most under-researched refugee populations today and their efforts to escape chronic crisis.
-Author Milena Belloni visited family homes in Eritrea and lived with refugees in camps and urban peripheries across Ethiopia, Sudan, and Italy to untangle the multiple reasons behind current migration from the Horn of Africa to Europe.
-Chronic crisis back home, limited prospects in the country of initial asylum, as well as transnational family expectations push migrants to complex journeys across countries and continents.
+Why do they risk their lives to reach European countries where so many more hardships await them?
+By visiting family homes in Eritrea and living with refugees in camps and urban peripheries across Ethiopia, Sudan, and Italy, Milena Belloni untangles the reasons behind one of the most under-researched refugee populations today.
 Balancing encounters with refugees and their families, smugglers, and visa officers, The Big Gamble contributes to ongoing debates about blurred boundaries between forced and voluntary migration, the complications of transnational marriages, the social matrix of smuggling, and the role of family expectations, emotions, and values in migrants’ choices of destinations.
-The book reveals how shared imagination and morality are critical to understanding the trajectories and the motivations of those willing to risk everything for asylum in Europe.